Nav Social Menu

 I chose two rustic white hooks and one old wooden knob for the larger of the 3 plates.

-On an interesting note, it wasn’t until I laid the plates out onto our table with the kitchen hooks that I noticed that the patterns stamped on the 2 smaller plates were crooked… Can you see it?
+On an interesting note, it wasn’t until I laid the plates out on our table with the kitchen hooks that I noticed that the patterns stamped on the 2 smaller plates were crooked… Can you see it?

 The simplest of choices honestly, when choosing the kitchen hooks, is to choose them with a large solid backing like this wooden knob has.
 The rustic white hooks had an open bottom so it took a bit more trickery to get it cemented onto the plate.
 But you can still do it!